 I constantly struggle with getting dinner on the table every night.
 Mel helps and we divide up days, but still – cooking almost every night can get so tiring, which is why it’s important to find recipes you really like that you can make again and again.

-This Spicy Chicken Dinner with corn and zucchini is an east meal we love – it’s a bit spicy and a lot delicious!
+That’s why I love this Spicy Chicken Dinner with corn and zucchini: it’s an easy meal we love – it’s a bit spicy and a lot delicious.

 Seriously – I make some version of this at least once a month and it’s always a family favorite.

 I love me a one pot meal.
 Sure, I don’t mind making rice or pasta or something but I can’t stand when I have to wash a meat pan, a pasta pan and a vegetable pan.
 Whenever I can do all of my recipe in one pot, I’m totally digging it.

 This easy one pot skillet meal has spicy chicken with corn, zucchini and peppers.
 There are tons of vegetables in the corn mixture and you won’t miss the extra carbs from pasta or rice.

 Rachael Ray taught me about 30 minute meals back in the early 2000s and the habit has stuck.
 Unless the recipe is going in the oven (like a casserole) or being made in the crockpot, I do not want to spend more than 30 minutes making it.

 My favorite dinner recipes are one pot skillet meals that take less than 30 minutes.
 This Spicy Chicken satisfies all those requirements.